 The reaction to "v2" of our router proposal, in contrast, has been overwhelmingly positive.
 While we've had to make several tweaks over the past month to make sure the API is as intuitive as possible, the overall concepts behind the API have remained stable.

-We believe that we've finally worked out all of the kinks, and do not have any plans to make any further backwards-incompatible changes to the router API before the final 1.0 release.
+We believe that we've finally worked out the edge cases, and do not have any plans to make any further backwards-incompatible changes to the router API before the final 1.0 release.

 To learn what this router API is all about, head over to the Routing guide.